estubbings/summer-bursary-project/README.md

 Repository for my summer bursary scheme with the School of Mathematics at the University of Leeds, summer 2025.

+The aim of this project is to use cluster analysis techniques and spatial mapping to investigate how levels of deprivation vary across England.

+This project uses the most recent official statistics (June 2025) for English Indices of Deprivation (IoD), published by the Ministry of Housing, Communities & Government in September 2019.

+The link to the deployed website is here: https://estubbings.github.io/summer-bursary-project

+## Licensing

 Adapted from data from the Office for National Statistics licensed under the Open Government Licence v.3.0.

 This project is built using Jupyter Book and deployed with GitHub Pages.

-The link to the deployed website is here: https://estubbings.github.io/summer-bursary-project

 ## Contributing guidance